 - Prices in shops are written in arabic numerals

 If you are interested, I have made a standalone article about the most useful Japanese phrases that I used during this trip.
 Click here to take a look at it.
+Or check out a list of my favorite places in Japan.

 I would also like to provide two links to Japanese blog.
 The author of that blog is a man who gave us a lift to Koya-san.
 Here are two posts where he describes this situation from his point of view: